Sarah Hadland TV Passions: ‘A lot of people said, I love you in Car Share’May 15 | 3 min read

 "I decided to take on the challenge because I'd originally been asked the year before but I was in the middle of filming Cold Feet.
 So, when the opportunity arose again, I decided to go for it."

 Badger - Ne-Yo

 Week 1 performance: Feeling Good by Nina Simone.

 Week 2 performance: I Don't Wanna Miss A Thing by Aerosmith.

 Week 3 performance: Because Of You by Kelly Clarkson.

-Clues: Seen playing the guitar; links to motorbikes; used to be anonymous; shy when he was younger around girls; possible link to chemistry; has a big family.
+Clues: Seen playing the guitar; links to motorbikes and hats; used to be anonymous; shy when he was younger around girls; possible link to chemistry and the military; has a big family; dancing shoes.